 The first inklings that the Universe may not be static and eternal came from two sources.
 Dutch Astronomer Willem de Sitter.
 (1872-1934) And Russian Mathematician and Scientist Alexander Friedmann.
 (1888-1925)

-1917 paper, but excluding the Cosmological Constant.
+1917 General Relativity paper but excluding the Cosmological Constant.

 The Friedmann and de Sitter presentations indicated that the Universe was not only capable of change, but was actually in the process of change, and in fact could be expanding.

-Amongst and within the budding fraternity of Cosmology, their expanding Universe hypotheses were greeted with the coolness typical of a lack of comprehension.
+Within the blossoming fraternity of Cosmology, the Friedmann and de Sitter expanding Universe hypotheses were greeted with coolness and aloofness.
+Attitudes typical of a lack of comprehension.

 These hypotheses Lay dormant for a number of years until retrieved by Theoretical Cosmologist and Priest, Belgian Georges Lemaître (1894-1966) in 1927.

-Lemaître, one more absolute truth seeker, proposed unequivocally that the Universe was expanding.
+Lemaître, one more Absolute Truth seeker, proposed, unequivocally, that the Universe was expanding.
 And if he were correct, then the Universe must have been smaller in the past.

 The current Establishment view is that the expansion of the Cosmos is

 The Absolute Truth Rocks!